Back to all articles

 As of April 14, 2026, the old order still stands.
 The IMF’s COFER data brief published on March 27, 2026 shows that in the fourth quarter of 2025 the dollar still accounted for 56.77% of disclosed global foreign exchange reserves.
 In the BIS’s 2025 Triennial Survey, the dollar was on one side of 89.2% of foreign-exchange trades in April 2025.
 SWIFT’s Global Currency Tracker for February 2026 shows the dollar at 49.68% of global payment value in January 2026, or 58.83% when payments within the eurozone are excluded.

+Those three figures measure three different things: what the world holds in reserve, what it trades in the currency markets, and what it pays with.
+The dollar still leads on all three.
 So this is not yet a post-dollar world.
 But it may be the beginning of a post-monopoly world.

 Reserve currencies evolve with world orders